sftpgo/docs/docs/initial-configuration.md

+---
+description: "Get started with open-source SFTPGo: create your first admin, configure users, set up storage backends, enable SMTP, and explore the WebAdmin and WebClient interfaces."
+---

 # Feature overview

 We assume that you have installed SFTPGo and it is up and running, so let's explore the main features and concepts.